Paroxyste/BreakOut-Game/README.md

 # JS-Games #

-**JS-Games groups together mini-games written in Javascript and playable via the browser.**
+**JS-Games groups together mini-games written in Javascript and playable with browser.**

 ### Games Lists ###